Fun Things to Do with Teenagers on the Big Island of Hawaii

 This is the experience that tops every teen's list after the trip.
 Off the Kona coast, operators take small groups out at night to float on the surface while massive manta rays - some with wingspans over 12 feet - glide inches below you, feeding on plankton attracted by underwater lights.

 Most operators allow kids 10 and up for snorkeling and 12 or older for diving.
-It is safe, well-supervised, and absolutely magical.
+Safe, well-supervised, absolutely magical.
 Make sure everyone has a waterproof phone pouch because you will want photos even though the operators usually provide them.
-For teens who want to capture the full experience, an AKASO Brave 7 action camera is waterproof and shoots great video in low light conditions.
+For teens who want to capture the full experience, an AKASO Brave 7 action camera is waterproof and shoots great video in low light.

 Black Sand Beaches

 Punalu'u Black Sand Beach is the most famous, and for good reason.
-The jet-black sand is made from volcanic basite lava that shattered as it hit the ocean.
-Green sea turtles regularly haul out on the beach to rest, and you can watch them from a respectful distance.
+The jet-black sand is made from basalt that shattered as it hit the ocean.
+Honu regularly haul out on the beach to rest, and you can watch them from a respectful distance.
+Stay 10 feet back.
+That is federal law and locals will absolutely call it out if you don't.

 Pack a quick-drying microfiber beach towel because the black sand heats up fast in the sun and you will want something to sit on.
 A pop-up beach tent with UPF 50+ protection is also a smart move since shade is limited at Punalu'u.